kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

 ## Deploy, expose, and secure the sample resources

-Follow the instructions in the tabs to deploy an instance of the HttpBin service or a sample lambda function, expose them, and secure them with Oathkeeper rules.
+Follow the instructions in the tabs to deploy an instance of the HttpBin service or a sample lambda function, expose them, and secure them with Oauth2 scopes.

 <div tabs>